AshGovender/ENG/README.md

 My role as process engineer was to lead a cross functional team (maintenance, production, filling, packaging, raws and procurement) to effectively identify issues with cycle time and reduce this accordingly.
 By job was also to establish a tracking measure to identify improvement over time.
 The following was accomplished:

 >* Developed the sites first statistical process control model and rolled out in both Johannesburg and Durban sites
+>* Implemented OEE on site
->* Developed a annual reporting measure using MES data and carried out monthly reporting and troubleshooting with team to identify and mitigate issues
+>* Developed an annual reporting measure using MES data and carried out monthly reporting and troubleshooting with team to identify and mitigate issues
 >* Tracked and worked with team to implement various projects

 Example implementations: